-Furthermore, DRAT CM1 100 and 700, CM3 100, and CM7 100 provide breakdowns of total exposures (or own funds requirements in the case of CM1 700) by sector/instrument and/or country (the first two stem from COREP by exposure class, the other two from FINREP by sector and instrument).
+Furthermore, DRATs 1, 7, 10, and 17 provide breakdowns of total exposures (or own funds requirements in the case of DRAT 7) by sector/instrument and/or country (the first two stem from COREP by exposure class, the other two from FINREP by sector and instrument).

-DRAT CM5 100 and CM7 200 focus on two subsets of exposures - more particularly, loans to the non-financial sector and trading book.
+DRATs 13 and 18 focus on two subsets of exposures - more particularly, loans to the non-financial sector and trading book.
 These indicators aim at monitoring, respectively, the so-called 'sectoral risk', and market risk/interconnectedness.

-DRAT CM1 200 to 500, CM3 100 to 300 relate to defaults, losses and coverage ratios and, therefore, provide insight into from where problems may arise for a bank or a banking system.
+DRATs 2 to 5, DRATs 11 to 12 and DRAT 14 relate to defaults, losses and coverage ratios and, therefore, provide insight into from where problems may arise for a bank or a banking system.
 These are indicators related to asset quality and their concentration.

-DRAT CM1 600 shows the distribution or RWAs of non-defaulted exposures.
-Hence, it demonstrates the distribution of capital requirements and, compared with DRAT CM1 100, it may be used to understand how risky each sector or country could be perceived by banks.
+DRAT 6 shows the distribution or RWAs of non-defaulted exposures.
+Hence, it demonstrates the distribution of capital requirements and, compared with DRAT 1, it may be used to understand how risky each sector or country could be perceived by banks.

-The reporting templates on IP losses are the basis for DRAT CM2 100 and 200, which cover only EU countries.
-DRAT CM6 100 and 200 refer to the currency concentration, thus focusing only on liquid assets for which data is available.
+The reporting templates on IP losses are the basis for DRATs 8 and 9, which cover only EU countries.
+DRATs 15 and 16 refer to the currency concentration, thus focusing only on liquid assets for which data is available.
 Concretely, it should be noted that assets denominated in the bank's reporting currency are excluded.
 This implies that only the combination of banks with the same reporting currency will be considered significant for more details (see also Part II.5).
 Moreover, for the aggregates, reported currencies will not necessarily be the most significant ones, as a currency representing 5% only in one bank would be included, while, theoretically, another representing 4.9% in all other banks would be excluded.
 The final list of currencies to be displayed in that context can only be defined once sufficient back data is available and the currencies demonstrate their predominance.

-Finally in the DRAT, the rankings of counterparties from large exposures RLE1 (100 to 600) are derived from large exposures templates and they intend to rank the counterparty institutions by reporting institutions.
+Finally, DRAT 19 to DRAT 24 are derived from large exposures templates and they intend to rank the counterparty institutions by reporting institutions.
 These indicators determine those that are the most recurrent counterparties of EU banks, classified as institutions, unregulated financial entities and non-financial corporations.